 Much like with other industries, construction manufacturers and suppliers must invest in the right technology to offer great delivery services.
 The right delivery management software is necessary to ensure that construction supplies and materials are delivered on time and cost-effectively.
 Here's what the right software will offer:

-Software that uses artificial intelligence for route optimization enables companies to provide customers with accurate estimated times of arrival (ETAs) and actually meet them.
+Delivery route software that uses artificial intelligence for route optimization enables companies to provide customers with accurate estimated times of arrival (ETAs) and actually meet them.
 Artificial intelligence learns about driver behavior, traffic, and other travel speed factors to create more and more accurate ETAs over time.
 This helps your customers keep their projects moving on time by delivering the supplies right when they’re needed.

 Route optimization also helps you find the fastest and most cost-effective routes by considering all the elements affecting deliveries.
 These can include driver and truck capacity, time, location, traffic, and distance.